94hansnu/awsProject/README.md

 # AWS Project

 ## Description
 This project is a simple web service written in Spring Boot that manages Bosses och Slaves depending on your authority level.
-It includes CRUD functionality for handling bosses and slaves via Postman or a frondend application.
+It includes CRUD functionality for handling bosses and slaves via Postman or a frontend application.

 ## Technologies
 * Spring Boot